GarimaSingh0109/GarimaSingh0109/README.md

 - 🌱 I’m currently learning Web Devlopment
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me through my linkedin profile - www.linkedin.com/in/garima-singh-279014264
+- 📫 How to contact me  - garimasingh11203@gmail.com

 <!---
 GarimaSingh0109/GarimaSingh0109 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.